rubrikinc/rubrik-powershell-sdk/docs/retrieving_interface_fields.md

 We just saw how to add fields with `-AddField` to composite objects, but you can also add fields to the individual objects in the composite object - although it is a bit more complex.
-You need to use the `Next` method to navigate the composite object and set the field on the object you want:
+You need to use the `GetNext()` method to navigate the composite object and set the field on the object you want:

 ```powershell